kalxas/rasdaman/doc/main/02_inst-guide.rst

     # of the output from the previous command
     $ kill -9 <pid>

-    # then try to kill rasserver processes
+    # then try to kill any remaining rasserver processes
-    $ pkill rasserver
+    $ pkill -f rasserver

-    # if this fails, force kill rasservers
+    # if this fails (check with ps aux), force kill rasservers
-    $ pkill -9 rasserver
+    $ pkill -9 -f rasserver

 Checking the server logs could provide further information on why stopping rasdaman failed in the first place.